couchbaselabs/cbcouchstore/gen_storage_design.md

 All mutations to partition storage happen at the smallest generation.

-When performing a mutation, if the document's metadata isn't already in RAM cache, check each generation from the smallest to largest, first checking each generation's bloom filter, then fetching the document and meta data via the by\_id btree (which might not find a result due to a bloom filter false positive), repeating until it finds the first occurrence of the document, if it exists at.
+When performing a mutation, if the document's metadata isn't already in RAM cache, check each generation from the smallest to largest, first checking each generation's bloom filter, then fetching the document and meta data via the by\_id btree (which might not find a result due to a bloom filter false positive), repeating until it finds the first occurrence of the document, if it exists at all.

 The most recent document metadata (the one in the smallest generation) will contain the revision tree history for all conflicts and be cached in memory.
 This meta data will contain:

-* the revision history of each conflict
+* The revision history of each conflict
 * For conflicts residing in the same file, the exact file offset to fetch the document.
-* For conflicts residing in the larger generations, it will contain the conflict update seq.
+* For conflicts residing in the colder generations, it will contain the conflict update seq.
-* A flag to indicate if a conflict is deleted or a live.
+* A flag to indicate if a conflict is deleted or live.

 NOTE: Under many circumstances there will be no real conflicts.
 But consider even a single document with no other conflicts as a "conflict" in this context to make the algorithm easier to understand.

-If using a CAS, the document mutation is the applied to the meta using CAS to find the appropriate conflict.
+If using a CAS, the document mutation is the applied to the metadata using CAS to find the appropriate conflict.
 If it's not found or doesn't match, the document is rejected and an error is returned the client.

 If the CAS matches or isn't used, the document and updated metadata is then written to the most recent WAL file.
 If the CAS is omitted, the mutation is applied to the "winner" conflict.

 A background process then writes the updated document(s) and metadata into the smallest generation file.
 When the generation exceeds it's live data threshold, the coldest documents are copied to the next colder generation, the hotter documents are written to a new file of the same generation level.

-When writing data from a smaller generation to a larger generation, or compacting in place (or doing both), the original file cannot be deleted until all data is written to the next generation and to the compacted current file.
-Until completion and the old file deleted, the same document will be in both places.

-### Dealing with a conflict

-## Performing an Update
+### by\_seq Tombstone

+If the mutation is an edit or deletion, the old by\_seq entry must be deleted.
+If the previous by\_seq entry is still in memory and WAL only and uncopied to generational storage, nothing needs to be done.
+If the previous generation is in generational storage or it's unknown if it's in generational storage (due to concurrent migration of the mutation from WAL to GS), then write a deletion "tombstone" for the by\_seq entry to be copied into generational storage.

+The by\_seq tombstone will be copied and eventually be applied to the generation with the corresponding by\_seq entry, where it's then removed from the btree.
+If it makes it all the way to the coldest generation without finding it's corresponding by\_seq entry, the tombstone is dropped.

+When walking the logical by\_seq index, all generation files will be walked simultaneously, and tombstones encountered in hotter generations will cause the actual entry a colder generation to be skipped over.

+## Cumulative by\_id entry

+The by\_id entry for the document in the hottest generation contains the cumulative revision tree history for all conflicts.
+Each generation with a version of the document also has a by\_id entry that is the cumulative history for all colder generations.
+This is necessary so when the conflict status or winner changes, we know it at update time and can update flags and rewrite winners into the by\_seq and by\_id entries.

+### Updating Interim Winner and Conflict Markers

+Each conflict in the database has its own by\_seq entry.
+Each by\_seq entry for a document should know if the document is in conflict, and if the particular version is the interim winner or a conflict loser.
+This is because indexes want to only index the interim winner, and may want to know if the document is in conflict to allow quickly finding documents in conflict via the secondary index.

+For correctness purposes, it's good enough to ensure that interim winner always has a seq higher than any other conflict version, the indexer will overwrite any conflicts with the winner if it's always last.
+But for efficiency reasons, we'd like indexers to be able to skip conflict documents, to not waste resources computing and indexing on conflicts that will just be overwritten.

+A problem is a conflicting version of a document might be a conflict loser, then the interim winner with a higher seq is deleted such that the conflict loser becomes the new winner.
+The indexer needs to see that old loser as a new winner.
+Another problem is that if the only conflict version is created or deleted (ie. resolved), we want to update the winner's by\_seq entry to indicate the document's updated conflict status.

+That is solved with two different mechanisms:

+1. For versions that were conflict losers and now are winners, we solve it by reassigning a new higher sequence to the winner and marking it as the winner and setting the conflict status flag.
+This ensures the indexers will see the correct document and conflict state.
+This will require rewriting the the new winner to the WAL with a new sequence.

+2. For versions that previously weren't losers, but now are, we write a by\_seq "metadata update" entry into the WAL.
+It will eventually migrate to it's correct generation and be applied to the corresponding by\_seq entry it is updating.
+Until then, as the by\_seq index is walked, the btree in all generations is walked simultaneously with entries in hotter generations overriding colder generations.
+We will also already do this for by\_seq deletions.

 ## Single vs. Double fsync